xython-monitoring/xython/README.md

 > openssl req -x509 -newkey rsa:4096 -keyout /etc/xython/xython.key -out /etc/xython/xython.crt -sha256 -days 3650 -nodes -subj "/C=FR/ST=France/L=Paris/O=xython/OU=tests/CN=xython"

 TODO: authentification of client will be done later

+You can enable TLS for client by setting USE_TLS=1 and set TLS_MODE="openssl" You will need to change port to the one used by xython-tlsd.
+You will need also so set the CAfile path.

 # Architecture
 All active tests are handled by celery workers.